AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 WHERE "sentimentScore" IS NULL
 	OR "sentimentMagnitude" IS NULL;

--- the results give back a row.
+-- the results give back a row. ---
---	This wil requer more attention if we will use this data later in the analysis
+--This wil requer more attention if we will use this data later in the analysis---

---5) final result of the table after cleaning process
+--5) final result of the table after cleaning process---

 SELECT *
 FROM PUBLIC."Products"
 WHERE "SKU" like 'GG%';

 --AllSessions table--

 SELECT *
 FROM PUBLIC."AllSessions";

---1)change "fullVisitorId" column type to decimal
+--1)change "fullVisitorId" column type to decimal---

 ALTER TABLE PUBLIC."AllSessions"
 ALTER COLUMN "fullVisitorId"
 	TYPE decimal USING "fullVisitorId"::numeric;

---2) check if fullVisitorId has unique, not NUll values
+--2) check if fullVisitorId has unique, not NUll values---

 select "visitId", count ("visitId") from public."AllSessions"